Advancing Environmental Literacy with Youth

 - Service-session designed to connect students and topic with community

 Environmental Literacy Program Topics:

-TEACHERS: Please click on the name of your program to access the teacher notes.
+TEACHERS: Please click on program to access the teacher notes.

 Additional Programs and Resources

 Yampatika has a variety of portable resources available for reservation for FREE.
 These boxes contain an educator’s curriculum guide with lesson plans, activities, books, videos, puppets, games, posters, and specimens.
 We also have a large library of loaner-specimens, including: study skins, full mounts, skulls and articulated skeletons, ornithology, native plant, noxious weed, rock/mineral, and fossil collections.
 We can lend tools for observation, including: magnifying glasses, basic microscopes, binoculars, butterfly and aquatic invertebrate nets, and more.
 We can tailor specimens and materials to suit your needs.
 ALL are available for use in your classroom, FREE of charge.

 Yampatika Naturalists can come into your classroom to deliver an interactive and memorable program on any science, cultural or natural history topic.
 In many cases these programs are sponsored by Yampatika’s funding partners, allowing us to offer them at no cost to you.
 These programs vary from year to year.
 Our program quality and value are always high.

 Yampatika Naturalists can meet your students for a place-based education experience.
 Many of our programs have components which can be classroom-based, held at Yampatika’s Environmental Learning Center, and/or on public lands.
 These include: The Environmental Literacy Program, Teaching Environmental Science Naturally (TENS), and storm water workshops.
 Field programs help connect students with topics, the natural environment, and community.
 These programs vary from fee-based to fully-funded.

 - Yampatika’s Environmental Learning Center at Legacy Ranch